saltta/my-first-repo/README.md

 ## Embedded Video

 In the about section there is an embedded youtube video.
 It was very important that the video wouldn't be too big or have any black bars.
 It has a maximum width and shrinks down conforming to smaller screens.
+I used a tutorial for this.

 - The CSS for the video